wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-dotnet-backend-ios-adal-sso-authentication.md

 <!-- URLs. -->
-[Get started with data]: /documentation/articles/mobile-services-ios-get-started-data
+[Get started with Mobile Services]: mobile-services-dotnet-backend-ios-get-started.md
-[Get started with Mobile Services]: /documentation/articles/mobile-services-dotnet-backend-ios-get-started
+[Register your apps to use an Azure Active Directory Account login]:mobile-services-how-to-register-active-directory-authentication.md
-[How to Register with the Azure Active Directory]: /documentation/articles/mobile-services-how-to-register-active-directory-authentication
+[How to Register with the Azure Active Directory]: mobile-services-how-to-register-active-directory-authentication.md
 [Azure Management Portal]: https://manage.windowsazure.cn/
 [Active Directory Authentication Library for iOS]: https://github.com/MSOpenTech/azure-activedirectory-library-for-ios